 The Singe Coat

 Stargazer questions and predicts what the future of fashion will be like, with the help of the stars themselves.
-Astrology inspired prints created in collaboration with Berlin-based artist V Wolfe are transferred onto the garments using a laser engraving technique.
+This piece was designed by Anja Dragan and the astrology inspired prints created in collaboration with Berlin-based artist V Wolfe, transferred onto the garments using a laser engraving technique.

 The technology used explores the capabilities of the laser cutting machine and presents a more environmentally- and user-friendly alternative to screen or digital printing on textile materials.
 Laser cutting is not only very precise, but also makes it possible to create different kinds of see-through or almost invisible prints.
 For the showpiece, a woven fabric consisting of three layers – white, black, and white – was used.
 As the top layer was engraved, the black print emerged.

 Selective Laser Sintering (SLS)

 Lina Wassong’s Symbiosis dress is a homage to the beautiful natural phenomenon in which two species share the same habitat and benefit from each other.
 With the wearer and the integrated electronics symbolically connected, the piece is a combination of delicate design and advanced software technology.
 Through the seamless interface, the wearer can shift the microcontroller from “listening“ into “observing“ mode and watch the dress change as it reacts to the surrounding environment.